Weldmicheal/ttm4175/a5/lab.md

 In this lab, we build a more complete system so that we can detect the approximate location of a beacon.
 We'll use three Raspberry Pis, together with some applications running on PCs for processing data and debugging.

+## Local MQTT Broker

+We are going to use a local MQTT broker.
+Find the address on the whiteboard.

 ## Teamwork